Vishwanathsingh11/algorithm/README.md

 ### Write an algorithm for accepting two numbers, divide the first number by second and display their quotient.

 ```
+Step1:- Start the algorithm.
+Step2:- Declare variables x and y.
+Step3:- Take inputs and store in variables x and y respectively.
+Step4:- Declare variable z.
+Step5:- Compare x to y, if x is greater than y.
+Divde x by y and store value at z.
+Step6:- Compare x to y, if x is less than y.
+Divde y by x and store value at z.
+Step7:- Print z.
+Step8:- Stop the algorithm.

 ```
 ### Write an algorithm for accepting distance in kilometers, convert it into meters and display the result.